COLIN B. GABLER

 If Michelangelo could say "I am still learning" on his deathbed, then it is fair to say that individuals continue to learn throughout their entire lives.
 Marketing research is one way that Colin continues to uncover new phenomena, ask interesting questions, and collaborate with a wide array of talented people.

-Colin was recognized for several research awards during his time in Ohio.
+In 2024, Colin was honored to receive the Marketing Department Excellence in Research Award at Auburn University, and he was recognized for several research awards during his time in Ohio as well.
 In 2019, Colin won the college-wide Research Mentor award.
 In 2017, Colin won the university-wide Sustainability Research & Advocacy Award.

 In 2015, Colin won the college-wide Faculty Excellence in Intellectual Contribution Award.